 5. Consultation with appropriate departments and academic support units

 Discussions regarding the development and structure of this course have been held with Dr. David Gater, the current PM&R department chair, and Michelle Von Arx, director of Therapy Services at Penn State Hershey Rehabilitation Hospital.
 This PM&R Elective has been discussed with all attending within the current Department of PM&R.

 This course will be offered only at the Penn State College of Medicine.

-The student will spend time at the Penn State Hershey Rehabilitation Hospital and Penn State Hershey Medical Center.
+The student will spend time at the Penn State Health Rehabilitation Hospital and Penn State Health Milton S. Hershey Medical Center.

 No additional technology needs are anticipated.